jakewilliami/jakewilliami.web/_posts/2021-2-24-passage-htb.md

 command >
 ```

+This exploit uploads PHP code as your profile picture.

 I ran `ls /home/` and saw the users `nadav` (that admin we noted earlier) and `paul`; neat!
 I recall that there is an `ssh` port open, so I try to make a user for myself (I have done this before; it is trivial for Linux users).
 The only tricky thing is that this shell is very minimal and only has `stdout`, I believe.
 To get around this, I might show everything as stdout by
 ```bash